kanak2106/kanak2106/README.md

 I'm Kanak Gautam 🎀
 A first-year electrical engineering student😃 and a keen learner who loves connecting and improvising herself✨.
-My lies in web development💻 and exploring new horizons of technology🌎.
+My interest lies in web development💻 and exploring new horizons of technology🌎.

 - 🌱 I’m currently learning **Web Development**
 - 💬 Ask me about  **HTML CSS Bootstrap**